eadonteng/Evans-Adonteng.github.io/README.md

 # /videos
 Code Review Video - A link to a video where I discuss the code enhancements and demonstrate the game.

+# /Professional Self-Assessment
+To gain insight into my professional growth and how I've leveraged my educational experiences to prepare for a career in computer science, please refer to my Professional Self-Assessment.

 # How to Navigate
 Understanding the Game: Start by reviewing the farkle_rules.txt in the /documentation folder to understand the basic rules and gameplay.